OpenClassrooms-Student-Center/alumnis/content/students/federico.md

 # You need to keep the exact same structure for each new project.
 projects:
 - title: Qui suis-je ?
-description: Retrouvez ma présentation sur ma page LinkedIn.
+description: Retrouvez ma présentation sur ma page LinkedIn
+# Create a new repository for your images.
+Name it the same as your nickname and profile picture.
+# Image must be here: content/students/yourrepo/project1.png
 image: federico/projet_1.png
 link: https://www.linkedin.com/in/federico-desmoulin/
-finished:true
+# 'true' makes it fully available.
+# 'false' will add a black layer on the picture.
+IT WILL BE PUBLIC!
+finished: true
 - title: Mastermind
-description : Création d'un Mastermind
+description: Création d'un Mastermind
 image: federico/projet_3.png
 link: https://github.com/MokoMaracucho/mastermind
-finished:true
+finished: true
 ---